hillari/OS_mysh/README.txt

 <command> <arg1> <arg2> .... <argN>

-To exit, use "CTRL+D" (twice, for some reason.
-Still working on this bug) or type "exit"
+To exit, use "CTRL+D", or type "exit"